joomengine/jcb-documentation/059-Adding-none-database-fields-to-an-admin-view.md

 When using a **None DB field**, you can handle its data through:

-* **Custom PHP code** inside the Admin View’s save method.
+* **Custom PHP code** inside the Admin View's save method.
 * **JavaScript logic** that manipulates the form before submission.

 Example workflow:

 1. Create a `None DB` field to accept temporary input.
 2. Use JavaScript to gather its value during form submission.
-3. In your PHP save logic, merge that input with another field’s value.
+3. In your PHP save logic, merge that input with another field's value.
 4. Store the merged data into a real database field.

 This allows **full flexibility** in how form data is processed and saved.